 - Place a deep skillet or Dutch oven over medium heat and add in your olive oil.

 - Add in the vegetables and cook until the veggies begin to soften.
-Add in the garlic and cook again for one additional minute.
+Add in the finely chopped garlic and cook again for one additional minute.

-- Add in your ground beef and Italian sausage.
+- Add in your ground meat and Italian sausage.
 Cook until no longer pink, making sure to crumble the meat together as it cooks.

-- Stir in the tomato paste and balsamic vinegar.
+- Stir in the tomato paste and balsamic vinegar or add wine.
 Season the mixture with your seasonings and add in the salt and pepper as well.

-- Pour in the beef broth and bring the mixture to a boil.
+- Pour in the beef broth and bring the mixture to a boil, stirring occasionally.